Hepatitis C Tests

 Before treatment starts, you may have a liver biopsy.
 A biopsy shows the amount of liver damage caused by the virus.
 In a biopsy, the doctor inserts a special needle through the skin and into the liver.
 A small sample of liver tissue is removed.

-Another test used for finding the amount of damage to the liver is called a Fibrosure blood test.
+Other tests used for finding the amount of damage to the liver are the Fibrosure blood test and an ultrasound based test.
 Your doctor will know which test is best for you.